A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Static Algorithms and Implementations

-\myparagraph{Rabin's Algorithm} Rabin's algorithm~\cite{rabin1976probabilistic} is the first randomized sequential algorithm for the problem.
+Rabin's algorithm~\cite{rabin1976probabilistic} is the first randomized sequential algorithm for the problem.
 Assuming a unit-cost floor function, Rabin's algorithm has $O(n)$ expected work.
-MacKenzie and Stout~\cite{mackenzie1998ultrafast} design a parallel algorithm based on Rabin's algorithm, and achieve $O(n)$ expected work and $O(1)$ expected depth.
-However, their algorithm has large constant factor overheads.
+MacKenzie and Stout~\cite{mackenzie1998ultrafast} design a parallel algorithm based on Rabin's algorithm, and achieve $O(n)$ work and $O(1)$ depth in expectation.
+Specifically, the algorithm first takes a random sample of $n^{0.9}$ points, and finds the closest pair on this sample recursively.
+Then it forms a grid structure with side length equal to the closest pair distance.
+Each box along with its points are classified into sparse or dense based its point count.
+The pairwise distances of the dense points (fewer than $n^{0.4}$) are computed using a quadratic work algorithm, after which the minimum is taken.
+Then, all points find their closest sparse points by checking neighboring sparse boxes in parallel, after which the minimum of these distances are taken.
+The algorithm uses some parallel primitives with high constant factor overheads, and are unlikely to be practical.

 We design a simpler parallel version of Rabin's algorithm.
-The algorithm takes a sample of $n^c$ points where $c<1$, and recursively compute the closest distance $\delta'$ of the sample.
-Then, we construct a grid structure on all the points $S$ using a parallel dictionary, where the box size is set to $\delta'$.
-For each point $x\in S$, we find its closest neighbor by exploring its neighborhood, and then take the minimum among all $x$ to obtain $\delta(S)$.
+Our algorithm takes a sample of $n^c$ points where $c<1$, and recursively computes the closest distance $\delta'$ of the sample.
+Then, we construct a grid structure on all of the points $S$ using a parallel dictionary, where the box size is set to $\delta'$.
+For each point $x\in S$, we find its closest point by exploring $N(x, S)$, and then take the minimum among that of all $x$ to obtain $\delta(S)$.
 In terms of work, MacKenzie and Stout~\cite{mackenzie1998ultrafast} showed by recursively finding the closest pair on a sample of size $n^c$, the total work is $O(n)$ in expectation.
 We find $c=0.8$ to work well in practice.
 In terms of depth, our implementation has $O(\log n)$ levels of recursion, each taking $O(\log^* n)$ depth \whp{}, which includes parallel dictionary operations and finding the minimum in parallel.
 The total depth is $O(\log n\log^*n)$ \whp{}.
 In the recursion, we coarsen the base case by switching to a brute-force algorithm when the problem is sufficiently small.